anonymous-authorxyz/fuzzing-rpc/README.md

 #### Step by step
 There exist two simple steps to start the tool,

 Step 1.
 Start the driver which handles the SUT.
-The driver could be _embedded_ (see an [embedded driver](sourcecode/RpcAPIs/em/embedded/thrift/ncs/src/main/java/em/embedded/org/thriftncs/EmbeddedEvoMasterController.java) for rpc-ncs) or _external_ (see an [external driver](sourcecode/RpcAPIs/em/external/thrift/ncs/src/main/java/em/external/org/rpc/thriftncs/ExternalEvoMasterController.java)).
+The driver could be _embedded_ (see an [embedded driver](sourcecode/RpcAPIs/em/embedded/thrift/ncs/src/main/java/em/embedded/org/thriftncs/EmbeddedEvoMasterController.java) for _thrift-ncs_) or _external_ (see an [external driver](sourcecode/RpcAPIs/em/external/thrift/ncs/src/main/java/em/external/org/rpc/thriftncs/ExternalEvoMasterController.java) for _thrift-ncs_).
 Both could be started with IDE.

 Step 2.
-Run the tool with specified configruation, e.g., time budget
+Run the tool with specified configruation, e.g., 1s time budget
 > `java -jar evomaster.jar --maxTime=1s`

 all available configurations could be found with `java -jar evomaster.jar --help`